 Some of the directors and officers of Artemis are directors and officers of other companies, some of which are in the same business as Artemis.
 Some of Artemis' directors and officers will continue to pursue the acquisition, exploration and, if warranted, the development of mineral resource properties on their own behalf and on behalf of other companies, and situations may arise where they will be in direct competition with Artemis.
 Artemis' directors and officers are required by law to act in the best interests of Artemis.
 They may have the same obligations to the other companies in respect of which they act as directors and officers.
-Discharge of their obligations to Artemis may result in a breach of their obligations to the other companies and, in certain circumstances, this could expose Artemis to liability to those companies.
-Similarly, discharge by the directors and officers of their obligations to the other companies could result in a breach of their obligation to act in the best interests of Artemis.
-Such conflicting legal obligations may expose Artemis to liability to others and impair its ability to achieve its business objectives.
+Discharge of their obligations to Artemis may result in a breach of their obligations to the other companies to liability to those companies.
+Similarly, discharge by the directors and officers of their obligations to the other companies to the other companies could result in a breach of their obligation may expose Artemis to liability to others and expose Artemis to liability to others and expose Artemis to liability to others and result in a breach of their obligations may expose Artemis to liability to others and impair its ability to achieve its business objectives.